cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

   13:	cd 80                	int    0x80
 ```

 Length is 21 (with 1 byte for padding).
 The maximum will be 3 bytes of padding.
-Using this method redecue the length between 5 and 8 bytes.
+Using this method it is possible to reduce the length between 5 and 8 bytes.

 Also, there is a *xor edx, edx* in the code.
 The *cdq* instruction will convert a double word to a quad word from EAX to EAX and EDX.
 If EAX is null, EDX will be set to null. *cdq* is only a one byte instruction.